 These guidelines apply only to social media accounts created to represent Chapman University or any school, college or organization that receives the majority of its operating revenue directly from Chapman University.
 These guidelines and official endorsement do not apply to student organizations at this time.

-Programs and departments should not have their own channels and should instead leverage the existing accounts of their school or college to maintain consistent branding and prevent fragmentation.
+Programs, departments, institutes, initiatives and centers should not have their own channels and should instead leverage the existing accounts of their school or college to maintain consistent branding and prevent fragmentation.

 5.1.3.
 Who is not Affected